siemens/gencmpclient/doc/cmpClient-cli.md

     Enable CRL-based status checking and
     use the given URL(s) as fallback certificate distribution points (CDP).

+- **-crls\_timeout** _seconds_

+    Number of seconds fetching a CRL may take, or 0 for infinite.
+    A negative value implies the default: 10 seconds.

 - **-use\_aia**

     Enable OCSP-based status checking and